Next Start

 A&P mechanics often complete their tasks in a hangar, repair station or on an airfield, so it can be an exciting career for anyone who enjoys working with their hands while on their feet.

 Wondering how to become an A&P mechanic?
-According to the Bureau of Labor Statistics (BLS), most mechanics attend a Federal Aviation Administration (FAA)-approved airframe and powerplant training program before pursuing a career in the industry.
+According to the Bureau of Labor Statistics (BLS), most mechanics attend an FAA-approved airframe and powerplant training program before pursuing a career in the industry.

 As technology advances, so does the aviation field.
-Attending an FAA-approved program can give students practice using industry-standard technology.
-It can also help prepare them to test for an FAA airframe and powerplant license.
-However, there are a few prerequisites to becoming FAA licensed.
+Attending an FAA-approved program, like the curriculum provided by Universal Technical Institute (UTI), can give students practice using industry-aligned technology.
+It can also help prepare them to test for an FAA airframe and powerplant license.79 However, there are a few prerequisites to becoming FAA-licensed.

 FAA Airframe and Powerplant License